emilyrosenberg/snowy-melt/README.md

 In order for the guessed letter to be validated, both the guess and the letters in the word must be uppercase.
 At first I didn't understand where this function should go.
 I did a lot of trial and error, and printing.
 After I changed the functionality of getting the word/hint pairs, I had to figure it out again.
 - Re-starting the game <br>
 I researched more about how to re-start the game using a while loop, and found [this resource](https://www.askpython.com/python/examples/restart-loop-in-python#:~:text=Restart%20a%20Nested%20Loop%20in%20Python&text=A%20nested%20loop%20is%20a,will%20understand%20this%20during%20implementation.) helpful.
+- After running the code through the linter and fixing errors, I tested it again and noticed a space at the beginning of some lines of feedback.
+I fixed this by creating two separate print statements: one for the lines that create space in the terminal for the next guess, and one for the feedback about the correct/incorrect letter and remaining tries.

 <!-- In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your project’s features and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.